 To create an alternative layout in Android Studio (using version 3.0 or higher), proceed as follows:

-- Open your default layout and then click Orientation in Editor in the toolbar.
+- Open your default layout and then click Orientation for Preview in the toolbar.

 - In the drop-down list, click to create a suggested variant such as Create Landscape Variant or click Create Other.

 - If you selected Create Other, the Select Resource Directory appears.
 Here, select a screen qualifier on the left and add it to the list of Chosen qualifiers.
 When you're done adding qualifiers, click OK.
 (See the following sections for information about screen size qualifiers.)